Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 #### `<type> WaveActiveMax( <type> expr);`

-Computes maximum value of \<expr\> across all active lanes in the current wave and replicates it back to all active lanes.
+Computes maximum value of \<expr\> across all active non-helper lanes in the current wave and replicates it back to all active non-helper lanes.
 The order of operations is undefined.

 Example: